DILET1/DiletCombatTester/README.md

 # DiletCombatTester
 A Combat tester for the mechanics of a game I'm working on.
 Uses Java and processing 3.5.3.
 Controls: Dilet is WASD and Z to attack, Telid is IJKL and M to attack.
-Two hits to die!
+Two hits to win.
 Graphics: Made with Piskel.

 //Current To-Dos